liviucotfas/ase-windows-applications-programming/09 - WinForms - DataBinding.md

 1. Create a copy of the “BasicListView” project and name it “DataBindingSample”

-2. Replace the “ListView” control with a “DataGrid” control (Name: dgvParticipants)
+2. Replace the “ListView” control with a “DataGridView” control (Name: dgvParticipants)

 3. Add a “ViewModel” folder to your project